 On 5 and 6 December 2019, the Science Platform Sustainability 2030 will hold to its first annual conference in Berlin.
-Adelphi’s water team will present the ‘water footprint’ concept as a strategy for the effective implementation of the Sustainable Development Goals (SDGs).
+GRoW researchers will present the ‘water footprint’ concept as a strategy for the effective implementation of the Sustainable Development Goals (SDGs).

 The theme of the conference is ‘Sustainable Development: A Matter of Science.
 Innovations and Impulses for the German Sustainability Strategy’.
 Participants from politics, research, business and civil society will present and discuss the latest results of the Science Platform Sustainability 2030 (wpn2030) and explore options for future collaboration.

 Sustainable development must be a higher political priority

 The motivation for the conference: the fact that the implementation of the 2030 Agenda for Sustainable Development and its 17 SDGs remains a long way off.
 Sustainable development needs to be a higher political priority and ideas from science and research are necessary to achieving that goal.

 GRoW will do its part: on behalf of GRoWnet, adelphi will present the funding programme Water as a Global Resource (GRoW) – mentioned in the German Sustainability Strategy (DNS) as a national contribution to achieving SDG 6 – at the end of the first day of the conference.
 GRoW researchers from the WELLE and InoCottonGROW projects will present some of their project insights with a special focus on the concept of water footprint.

 Presenting a paper with recommendations to the Federal Government